0x80/mono-ts/README.md

 Firebase, you do not have this luxury.

 A bundler like TSUP can do this transformation for you.
-In addition, it will allow you to output ESM without having to adhere to the stricter import rules that come with it (use .js and /index.js for relative imports), because the bundler will combine everything in one or more entry files that themselves do not use imports.
+In addition, it will allow you to output ESM without having to adhere to the ESM import rules like having to use .js and /index.js for relative imports, because the bundler will combine everything in one or more entry files that themselves do not use relative imports.

 ## Go-To-Definition